boushphong/dsa/3. Leetcode Pattern/Heap.md

 ```

 ## Simulation
-Usually involve tracking which elements are available and unavailable in two separate heaps.
+Usually involve tracking which elements are available and unavailable in two separate data structures (which can maintain priority (Heap, Balanced Tree ...).
 ### [Meeting Rooms III](https://leetcode.com/problems/meeting-rooms-iii)
 ```python
 from collections import defaultdict